iq-coryp/documentation-testing/pages/api/epc.md

 tags: []
 keywords:
 audience:
-last_updated: 21-10-2015
+last_updated: 03-11-2015
 summary:
-metadata: false
 ---
 {% include linkrefs.html %}

-The Electronic Product Catalog API allows you to import products into Product Library, your Catalog, and RQ.
+The Electronic Product Catalog API allows you to import products into {{ProductLibrary_Concept}}, your Catalog, and RQ.

 ## Endpoints